Chapter 13 - Bankruptcy Basics

 Chapter 13 Eligibility

-Any individual, even if self-employed or operating an unincorporated business, is eligible for chapter 13 relief as long as the individual's unsecured debts are less than $383,175 and secured debts are less than $1,149,525.
+Any individual, even if self-employed or operating an unincorporated business, is eligible for chapter 13 relief as long as the individual's combined total secured and unsecured debts are less than $2,750,000 as of the date of filing for bankruptcy relief.
 11 U.S.C. § 109(e).
-These amounts are adjusted periodically to reflect changes in the consumer price index.
-A corporation or partnership may not be a chapter 13 debtor.
-Id.

 An individual cannot file under chapter 13 or any other chapter if, during the preceding 180 days, a prior bankruptcy petition was dismissed due to the debtor's willful failure to appear before the court or comply with orders of the court or was voluntarily dismissed after creditors sought relief from the bankruptcy court to recover property upon which they hold liens.
 11 U.S.C. §§ 109(g), 362(d) and (e).
 In addition, no individual may be a debtor under chapter 13 or any chapter of the Bankruptcy Code unless he or she has, within 180 days before filing, received credit counseling from an approved credit counseling agency either in an individual or group briefing.
 11 U.S.C. §§ 109, 111.
 There are exceptions in emergency situations or where the U.S. trustee (or bankruptcy administrator) has determined that there are insufficient approved agencies to provide the required counseling.
 If a debt management plan is developed during required credit counseling, it must be filed with the court.